bjimison/Survey-Display/README.md

 # Survey-Display
 The purpose of this application is to call the SurveyMonkey API in order to obtain and display the results of a survey in one's own web application.
+This script found in index.js uses hard-coded URLs due to time constraints.
+If the end goal was to write production level code, I would re-write the script to be scalable by using string interpolation to form the URL's allowing various survey Id's to be used seemlessly.